platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 {{% description %}}

 A Fastly CDN is included for Platform.sh Dedicated instances.
-Platform.sh does not offer an integrated CDN on self-service Grid projects at this time, but it is a common choice for customers to self-configure.
+Platform.sh doesn't offer an integrated CDN on self-service Grid projects at this time, but it is a common choice for customers to self-configure.

 Launching a Platform.sh site with Fastly in front of it is nearly the same as launching normally.